 About #4.
 You should always have your name and email address as the “Registrant” on your domain records.
 That makes you the legal owner of your domains.
-If your consultant or web designer is noted as the Registrant, legally, they own your domain.
+So if your consultant or web designer is noted as the Registrant, legally, they own your domain.

 No Email Notices?

-I know for a fact that not all the email notices sent by Registrars, like GoDaddy, are received.
+I know that not all the email notices sent by Registrars, like GoDaddy, are received.
 I've experienced this myself.
-You can help to ensure that you receive all your emails by adding Senders to your approved senders or white list.
+However, you can help ensure that you receive all your emails by adding Senders to your approved senders or white list.
 You can find out how to do that here.

 What you also need to do is to be cognizant of the fact that some emails will be misidentified as spam or junk.
 Happens all the time.
-However, before you delete your junk folder or spam folder contents check to see if any email has be sent to those folders in error.
+However, before you delete your junk folder or spam folder contents, check to see if an email has been sent to those folders in error.

-Also take a moment to give your Trash folder and once over before emptying too.
-Just in case you accidentlally deleted an email that you want to keep.
+Also, take a moment to give your Trash folder and once over before emptying too.
+Just in case you accidentally deleted an email that you want to keep.
 I know I've done this as I page through the tons of emails in my inbox with my cursor on the delete button.
 You might be surprised to find out how often that happens.

 Mark Your Calendar!

-The best way to avoid any possibility of losing your domain name is to mark your calendar to remind you to make sure you domain records are current.
-Look up you domain's expiration date and mark your calendar 8 weeks in advance of that date to double-check that all your info is accurate.
+The best way to avoid any possibility of losing your domain name is to mark your calendar to remind you to make sure your domain records are current.
+Look up your domain's expiration date and mark your calendar 8 weeks before that date to double-check that all your info is accurate.

 Your domain records are your responsibility to keep up-to-date.
 Not the registrars, not your web helpers or consultants.
 You.

-Why not go and check your domains right now to make sure you are the Registrant and that the email and payment information are current?
-If they are not; you'll be glad you did.
+Why not go and check your domains right now to ensure you are the Registrant and that the email and payment information is current?
+If they are not, you'll be glad you did.